majdalsado/majdalsado.github.io/all_collections/_posts/2023-05-01-3-ways-i-used-ai-to-build-non-ai.md

 description: Learn how I overcame the challenges of developing colive values, a platform for remote workers to find communities that align with their values and interests, by using cutting-edge AI tools and techniques.
 ---
 ![colive values + openai](https://alsado.ca/assets/img/article_imgs/openai_colivevalues.png)

-When I was impacted by a large layoff last month, only one thought crossed my mind. **Builder time 👷‍♂️ - but what to build?**
+When I was impacted by a large layoff 2 months ago, only one thought crossed my mind. **Builder time 👷‍♂️ - but what to build?**

 With the constant stream of GPT-powered products being released, I considered jumping on the trend cycle and trying my hand at building an exciting new AI tool.

 But I didn't want to build something just for the sake of technology.
 I wanted to build something that would solve a real problem.

-*Instead of focusing on building an AI product, I'd rather use AI to help me build a product.*
+**Instead of focusing on building an AI product, I want to use AI to help me build a product.**

 Enter colive values, an idea I had for a platform where modern remote workers can find communities to stay in that align with their values and interests.
 A project I've been interested in for a while, but never had the time to seriously look into.